British Citizenship For Hong Kong Residents – What You Need To Know

 Following an initial visa period of five years during which BNO status holders will have the right to work and study, it will then be possible to apply for Indefinite Leave to Remain (ILR).
 If this is a granted, an application could be lodged for full British citizen just one year later.
 Whilst successful visa applicants will not be entitled to state financial support or recourse to public funds, they will be able to access healthcare on the NHS (subject to paying the Immigration Health surcharge) and free education for children under 18.

-With no limits or quotas on the number of applicants to which visas can be granted, the government has described the scheme as “special and bespoke”.
+With no limits or quotas on the number of applicants to which visas can be granted, the Government has described the scheme as “special and bespoke”.
 At present, the Home Office plans to begin accepting BNO visa applications from January 2021.

 What is BNO status?

 British National (Overseas) – or BNO – status was granted to Hong Kong residents that registered before control of the city was handed back to China in July 1997.
 BNO is a closed status, meaning that it is not possible to become one now if you are not already eligible.
 Both valid and invalid BNO passports are set to be accepted as proof of status by the UK Home Office.
 However, it may also be possible for applicants who do not have the relevant documentation to enter if the immigration authorities can find a record of their BNO registration.

 Until now, BNO status has conferred a limited number of benefits including the chance to hold a British passport, seek consular assistance and protection from UK diplomatic posts and visit the UK without a visa for up to 6 months at a time.